-The full extent and implications of the right to be heard in Dublin procedures continued to be discussed in in the national courts in 2020 (see Dublin: Personal interview).
+The full extent and implications of the right to be heard in Dublin procedures has been discussed in in the national courts (see Dublin: Personal interview).

-The Asylum Act provides for the right of the asylum seeker to be informed of the purpose of fingerprinting as well as of other rights provided in the Eurodac Regulation.195 CPR has no indication on whether this obligation is systematically implemented in practice as, to the extent of its knowledge, the leaflets distributed contain limited information on fingerprinting and on the Eurodac Regulation.
+The Asylum Act provides for the right of the asylum seeker to be informed of the purpose of fingerprinting as well as of other rights provided in the Eurodac Regulation.
+CPR has no indication on whether this obligation is systematically implemented in practice as, to the extent of its knowledge, the leaflets distributed contain limited information on fingerprinting and on the Eurodac Regulation.
 Moreover, CPR has no indication on whether the common information leaflet set out in Article 4(3) of the Dublin III Regulation is systematically distributed.
-According to observations of CPR, the information contained in
+According to observations of CPR, the information contained in the documents that are systematically distributed to asylum seekers by SEF213 do not include all the relevant information included on the Annex X (Parts A and B) of the corresponding Implementing Regulation.
+Notwithstanding this, SEF reported that such information is provided to the applicants.